Michigan in the Olympics

 Thomas Arusoo

 Juan Bello finished 4th in the 200 meter individual medley for Peru.
-Canadians Thomas Arusoo and Bill Mahoney both competed in 100 and 200 meter butterfly, but neither placed.
+Canadians Thomas Arusoo competed in 100 and 200 meter butterfly and Bill Mahony in the 100 and 200 breaststroke, but neither placed.
 Marilyn Dawson Corson swam the women's 100 and 200 meter butterfly for Canada and was on the bronze medal winning 4x100 freestyle relay team.

 Though she did not attend the university, Corson brought a special U of M connection to the games.
 As a child she practiced at the Union Pool before the family moved to Canada.
 Her mother, Rose Dawson, had been coach of the U of M women's swimming club and an organizer of the Ann Arbor Swimming Club.
 Corson was also the granddaughter of legendary Wolverine swimming coach Matt Mann